73rhodes/Sublime-Flow/README.md

 Sublime-Flow
 ==============

-   This is a beta version, I'm just now getting flow integrated into my dev / build setup.
+   This is a beta version.
 Please feel free to raise issues or pull requests.
-Thanks.

 A Sublime package for Flow, the static JavaScript analyzer